limegimlet/covid_dataviz/index.md

 # Where France is going
 {:.no_toc}

 The curves show that the incidence rate for the elderly is growing faster than the overall incidence rate.
-On Sept 1, `incid_70+` was lagging `incid_tous` by about 2.5 weeks.
-On Oct 23 the lag was only 3 days.
+* Sept 1: `incid_70+` was lagging `incid_tous` by about 2.5 weeks.
+* Oct 23: the lag was only 3 days.
+* Oct 28: the lag was less than 2 days.

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/kpi_fr_trends.html" height="500" width="100%"></iframe>
 {% endraw %}